abinit/abinit/doc/guide/multibinit.md

 ### 3.2 How to compute the anharmonic part from a training set

 To compute the anharmonic part of the model, multibinit requires a training set with several DFT calculations.
 Such training set will contain an ensemble of atomic configurations into the potential energy surface.
-This file will be used to fit a polynomial following the method developed in this [[cite:Escorihuela-Sayalero2017|paper]].
+This file will be used to fit a polynomial following the method developed in [[cite:Escorihuela-Sayalero2017]].
 To generate the training set, the user requieres to get some experience in molecular dynamics simulation within abinit.

 ### 3.3 How to bound a model